Treatment Is Over… What Happens Now?

 Our alumni can also take advantage of Serenity Lodge-specific recovery groups.
 Not only is it a great way to maintain sobriety, but it also strengthens relationships with your peers.
 Going through long-lasting recovery can be tough, but having a strong network eases the process.

-Even after finishing treatment at Serenity Lodge, Guests are more than welcome to reconnect with therapists and counselors.
+Even after finishing treatment at Serenity Lodge, Clients are more than welcome to reconnect with therapists and counselors.
 We’re always happy to hear about your recovery progress and how you’ve adjusted to a life without substances.
 In fact, we even offer workshops, educational classes and further treatment when needed.
 Please, if you, or someone you know, needs help, feel free to contact us at SerenityLodge.com

 Or call us at (866) 379-4365.